There are restrictions on the type of vehicles allowed to use or deliver waste to our household waste recycling centres.

 - proof of address, such as a current council tax bill or a utility bill dated within the last six months that show your name and North Yorkshire address.

 If you are delivering your own household waste in your own commercial or commercial like vehicle, or a commercial or commercial like vehicle that you have permission and are insured to use for your own domestic purposes, you need to prove that you are a resident in North Yorkshire.
-You can do this by uploading a digital copy of an official document with your name included for the address you are registering from that is dated within the last six months.
-We accept a copy of one of the following documents:
+You can do this by uploading a photo or scan of an official document with your name included that shows your current North Yorkshire address, such as:

-- NHS medical card or letter from a GP;
+- an NHS medical card or letter from your GP;

 If you complete the registration form and provide appropriate supporting evidence we will send you a commercial or commercial like vehicle pass to display in your vehicle windscreen within ten working days.
 If you are required to register with us to use HWRCs and are not displaying a commercial or commercial like vehicle pass you may be unable to use the sites or may be charged.